Kapp Putsch: Collapse

-With the country paralyzed, Kapp and Lüttwitz were unable to govern; in Berlin, communication between military units was by courier only.
+With the country paralysed, Kapp and Lüttwitz were unable to govern; in Berlin, communication between military units was by courier only.
 The rank and file of the bureaucracy were on strike, and there were no newspapers.
-Proclamations asking the workers to return to their jobs, promises of new elections and even the threat of capital punishment for strikers remained without results and the Putsch collapsed on four days after it had begun.
+Proclamations asking the workers to return to their jobs, promises of new elections and even the threat of capital punishment for strikers remained without results and the Putsch collapsed on 17 March, four days after it had begun.
 Kapp had put Vice-Chancellor Schiffer and the members of the Prussian state government into protective custody on 13 March but they were released the next day and on 15 March, negotiations began.
 Representatives of the democratic right, Oskar Hergt and Gustav Stresemann also participated.
 The four big centre-right parties (Democratic Party, Zentrum, German People's Party and German National People's Party) agreed that the main threat was now "bolshevism" and that they had to "win back" the officer corps.
-It was considered undesirable that Kapp and Lüttwitz should be toppled, they must be seen to resign voluntarily.
+It was considered undesirable that Kapp and Lüttwitz should be toppled; they must be seen to resign voluntarily.

 The four parties, supported by some Social Democrats who had remained in Berlin, offered fresh elections, a cabinet reshuffle and an amnesty for all participants in the Putsch, if Kapp and Lüttwitz were to resign.
-The putschists offered only the resignation of Kapp, and Lüttwitz tried to hold on for another day as head of a military dictatorship but his commanders deserted him.
-They suggested to Schiffer, in the absence of Ebert in charge of the government's affairs, that he appoint Seeckt as head of the Reichswehr, which Schiffer did in the name of Ebert.
-When Lüttwitz offered his resignation on 18 March, Schiffer accepted—again in Ebert's name—while granting him full pension rights.
+The putschists offered only the resignation of Kapp, and Lüttwitz tried to hold on for another day as head of a military dictatorship, but his commanders deserted him.
+They suggested to Schiffer, in the absence of Ebert, in charge of the government's affairs, that he appoint Seeckt as head of the Reichswehr, which Schiffer did in the name of Ebert.
+When Lüttwitz offered his resignation on 18 March, Schiffer accepted — again in Ebert's name — while granting him full pension rights.
 Schiffer also suggested Pabst and Lüttwitz should leave the country, until the National Assembly had decided on the question of an amnesty and even offered them false passports and money.

 On 18 March, Seeckt praised the discipline of the Marinebrigade Ehrhardt and the next day provided Ehrhardt with a written promise that he would not be arrested as long as he was in command of the brigade and the brigade left Berlin.
 When they were heckled by an unfriendly crowd of bystanders, they opened fire with machine guns, leaving twelve civilians dead and thirty severely wounded.
 Kapp remained in the country and only fled to Sweden in April.
 Lüttwitz first went to Saxony and only later left for Hungary.
 Both men used passports provided by supporters in the police.
 Ehrhardt went into hiding in Bavaria.